-If your child has certain medical conditions, he shouldn’t take stimulants.
-Make sure the doctor knows his complete medical and family history before he prescribes him anything.
+If your child has certain medical conditions, they shouldn’t take stimulants.
+Make sure the doctor knows their complete medical and family history before they prescribe them anything.

 These medications can improve concentration and impulse control.
-In cases where stimulants aren’t an option for your child, don’t work for him, or cause strong side effects, he may be prescribed nonstimulants alone.
+In cases where stimulants aren’t an option for your child, don’t work for them, or cause strong side effects, they may be prescribed nonstimulants alone.
 But they’re often used with stimulant medication -- studies show that they can help the treatment work better.

 These nonstimulants are FDA-approved to treat ADHD in children.
 (All three can be used as adjunctive therapy, along with a stimulant.):

 Atomoxetine (Strattera) was the first nonstimulant medication approved by the FDA.
 It’s for kids ages 6 and older.
 It works by increasing the amount of the chemical norepinephrine in the brain.
 This helps lessen ADHD symptoms such as hyperactivity and impulsive behavior.

 They’re long-acting extended-release drugs and can last for 12 to 24 hours.